rnegron/horas/readmes/en/README-devs-design-en.md

 ## Developers

-This project would not be possible without other developers contibuting their time.
-If you find an error please create an [issue](https://github.com/SoPR/horas/issues) and if you can fix it we invite you to create and submit a pull request :smile".
+This project would not be possible without other developers contributing their time.
+If you find an error please create an [issue](https://github.com/Code4PuertoRico/horas/issues) and if you can fix it we invite you to create and submit a pull request :smile".

 We have a [chat room - #horas-project](https://startupsofpr.slack.com/messages/C4HAXGZL5) to help the team communicate and coordinate.
 If you need an account you can [create one here](https://bit.ly/sopr-slack).

 * [SoPR Slack account creation](https://bit.ly/sopr-slack)
 * [Chat Room - #horas-project](https://startupsofpr.slack.com/messages/C4HAXGZL5)

-Please take a look at our [issue list](https://github.com/SoPR/horas/issues) for ideas on what to work on or add your own:
+Please take a look at our [issue list](https://github.com/Code4PuertoRico/horas/issues) for ideas on what to work on or add your own:

 ### Running the project